jgladch/npm-blastro/README.md

-# Blastro #
+# blastro #

 > A Node module for generating planetary ephemeris data for a given date and location.
 This module repurposes code originally published by Ole Nielsen in 2002 and Peter Hayes in 1999.

 ## Summary ##
   > Blastro will generate ephemeris data for planetary bodies for any given date and location.
-This data can be used for astronomical and astrological pursuits.
+This data can be used for astronomical and astrological interests.

 ## Contributing ##
 > This is a barebones implementation of one of Ole Nielsen's ephemeris functions.
 I plan to continue to develop this module and aim to create the standard for javascript ephemerides.
 If you would like to contribute, please issue a pull request.

+## Installation ##
+> To install this module, simply run: <pre><code>npm install blastro</code></pre>

 ## Usage ##
 > Currently, this module exports a single function (returnAllPlanets).
 The single argument to this function is an object in the following format: